LinSJ-astronomy/SL-LoS-Mock/README.md

 SL-LoS-Mock (Will keep updating.....)
 =======

-### Here is the supporting code for XXXXXXXX.
+### Here is the supporting code for arxiv: 2509.26382.

-This repository contains the supporting code for XXXXXXXX.
+This repository contains the supporting code for arxiv: 2509.26382.
 There are **five main folders**.
 To run the code, you first need the **Elucid simulation data**, available at [https://www.elucid-project.com](https://www.elucid-project.com).

 The ray-tracing part was developed by **Chengliang Wei**.